jscs-dev/node-jscs/README.md

 JSCS — JavaScript Code Style.

-`jscs` is a code style checker. `jscs` can check cases, which are not implemented in jshint, but it does not duplicate `jshint` functionality, so you should use `jscs` and `jshint` together.
+`jscs` is a code style checker.
+You can configure `jscs` for your project in detail using **over 60** validation rules. [jQuery](https://github.com/mdevils/node-jscs/blob/master/lib/presets/jquery.json) and [Google](https://github.com/mdevils/node-jscs/blob/master/lib/presets/google.json) presets are also available.

 ## Friendly packages